KeithChenYong/Lung-Cancer-Classification/README.md

 # Lung cancer classification
-This project by Keith Chen Yong, aimed at his first E2E personal project for Lung Cancer classification. <br>
+This project, led by Keith Chen Yong, aims to develop an end-to-end (E2E) solution for lung cancer classification.<br>

 ## Project Title
 Prediction of Lung Cancer Using Classification Algorithms